 Factors for measuring the student's progress toward satisfactory completion of the program include maintaining the following:

-1. Minimum cumulative grade point average (GA) of 75%.
+1. Minimum cumulative grade point average (GPA) of 75%.

 2. Minimum cumulative attendance level of 70% of contracted hours.

-3. GA of 75% is required for graduation as well as attaining satisfactory progress.
+3. GPA of 75% is required for graduation as well as Maintaining satisfactory progress of 70%.

 Students whose transfer hours are accepted by the school are applied to the total number of hours necessary to complete the program and are considered both attempted and completed hours.